DKlaper/gsw-DepParser/README.md

 --output_dir is for additional files like logs that you typically don't need just for parsing (Assuming you have compiled the clusterer by calling make in the Source/External/liang_brownclustering/ Folder)

-if you rename the clustering file be sure to call the appropriate file in the DEFAULTSETTINGS in Source/Features.py as second argument to BrownCluster
+if you rename the clustering file be sure to change the setting in Source/Settings.py, in particular DEFAULT_CLUSTERING.

 Licenses Tokenizer, Tagger
 ==========================